shauntneah/ColmarAcademy/README.md

   <p></p>
 Q1.
 What did you like about this project?
   <br>
-Ans: This was a challenging project, from the perspective of someone new to coding.
+Ans: This was a challenging project with a mandated deliverable leadtime, coming from the perspective of someone new to coding.
 However this test has layed a good foundation for me moving forward.
-With the completion of this website project, I will now be in possession of the respective technical skills and knowledgebase to approach most basic website development project moving forward with confidence.
+With the completion of this website project, I will now be in possession of the respective technical skills and knowledgebase to approach most basic website development project with confidence.
   <p></p>
   <p></p>
 Q2.
 What did you struggle with in this project?